ChilliCream/hotchocolate-docs/docs/stitching.md

 With Version 9 we will introduce stitching the `Subscription` type.

 Stitching queries is straight forward and works like described earlier.
-Mutations are also quit streight forward, but it is often overlooked that mutations are executed with a different execution strategy.
+Mutations are also quit straight forward, but it is often overlooked that mutations are executed with a different execution strategy.

 Query resolvers are executed in parallel when possible.
 All fields of a query have to be side-effect free.